Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Information required in CSRD sustainability reports

-The CSRD outlines mandatory reporting requirements based on the concept of "double materiality," which considers both financial and social-environmental materiality.
+The CSRD establishes a set of mandatory disclosure requirements that companies must include in their sustainability reports.
+These requirements are based on the concept of “double materiality,” which entails considering both financial materiality and social and environmental materiality.

 What is double materiality?